mossbanay/Psychology-3-4/Questions/Chapter11.md

 - Consequence - Scolding by parents

 # Learning Activity 11.12

+#### Briefly outline a procedure for an experiment using a Skinner box to operantly condition a rat to produce a particular response.

+To operantly condition a rat to press a button, whenever the button is pressed, food could be dispensed.
+This provides positive reinforcement for the behaviour, making it more likely to be repeated.

+#### Briefly outline a procedure for an experiment using a Skinner box to operantly condition a rat not to produce a particular response.

+To operantly condition a rat to avoid walking on a pad in the box, an electric shock could be administered whenever the rat walked over the pad.
+This provides positive punishment, making it less likely for the behaviour to be repeated.

+---

+#### In Skinner's view, what are the main driving forces behind behaviour?

+Skinner believed that behaviour could be understood in terms of environmental, or external, influences without any consideration of the internal mental processes.

+---

+#### Identify the operationalised IVs and DVs in Skinner's (1938) experiment with the hungry rat outlined on pages 426-427.

+IV - whether the food was provided upon a lever press DV - the frequency which the lever was pressed

+#### Explain the rat's learning through operant conditioning using the three-phase model of conditioning.

+- Discriminative stimulus - Being placed in the box
+- Operant response - Pressing the lever
+- Consequence - Food

 # Learning Activity 11.13
 # Learning Activity 11.14
 # Learning Activity 11.15